siquick/web-agent/README.md

 ## Web Agent API

-FastAPI service that wraps a lightweight agent capable of web-grounded research using the Qwen/Qwen3-32B model routed through Hugging Face’s OpenAI-compatible APIs.
+FastAPI service that wraps a lightweight agent capable of web-grounded research using models served via Hugging Face’s OpenAI-compatible router.
 It exposes OpenAI-style `/v1/query` and `/v1/chat` endpoints, plus a CLI for conversational testing.

 ---